it-devgroup/laravel-setting-lite/README.md

 }
 ```

-If need change table name or need added other code:
+If need added other code:

 ```
 <?php